 Really!
-By “going digital” you have the tools at your disposal to eliminate repetitive, time consuming admin tasks and instantly buy more time for yourself and your clients.
+By“going digital” and using practice management software you have the tools at your disposal to eliminate repetitive, time consuming admin tasks and instantly buy more time for yourself and your clients.
 Here are a few real-life examples of the kinds of tasks that “going digital” would eradicate overnight:

 - Repeatedly entering client names and addresses into letters by hand

 - Juggling waiting lists in one or more spreadsheets